 Public places are generally open to the public, including indoor places, other than one’s residence or personal vehicle, and outdoor places where at least 6 feet of physical distance cannot be maintained between members of different households.
 This includes, but is not limited to public parks and open spaces, sidewalks, trails, retail stores, food establishments, theaters, personal care and personal grooming services, common areas of condominium or apartment buildings, such as elevators or lobbies, and transportation other than a personal vehicle.
 The required physical distance varies by activity.

-Generally, children age 10 and under are not required by the ordinance to wear a face covering, unless required by a daycare center, educational institution, or other facility where children congregate.
-For children over age 10, accompanying adults are responsible for prompting children to wear a face covering in public.
+Generally, children under age 5 are not required by the ordinance to wear a face covering, unless required by a daycare center, educational institution, or other facility where children congregate.
+For children age five and over, accompanying adults are responsible for prompting children to wear a face covering in public.

 A face covering is not required while swimming, biking, jogging, or engaging in any other physical activity where wearing a face covering has been determined to pose a health risk.